xcheung/AnaSubjetsMC/opt/README.md

 - create dynamic lib
 - header file used to call fortran objs in C++

+# modulefiles and setup
+- example to setup the PICO and PYQUEN envs

 # python
 - examples to extend C++ and call in PYTHON
 - to be complemented